Bumblefoot is one of those backyard chicken diseases that’s pretty simple to understand and treat, although it definitely requires some first aid.

 “Bumblefoot” is the lay term for pododermatitis, and to sum up the Merck Veterinary Manual, it’s a Staphylococcus infection and localized abscess that occurs when backyard chickens get a skin injury such as a lesion.
 You may or may not see the lesion (it could be too small for the naked eye).

-There’s a reason why shoes and socks are considered good hygiene for human beings and even for dogs and cats!
+There’s a reason why shoes and socks are considered good hygiene for

-So, what does it look like?
+What does Bumblefoot look like?

 You’ll want to take care not to confuse bumblefoot with other issues such as frostbite and scaly leg mites, both of which can also cause your backyard chicken’s feet to swell.

-Why does bumblefoot happen?
+Why does Bumblefoot happen?

 In rare cases, it also might be indicative of a vitamin A deficiency, especially if your chickens aren’t getting a balanced diet (you can give them a multivitamin if you’re worried).